Recommendations for decentralised clinical trial approaches

 About Trials@Home

-The Trials@Home consortium explores the opportunities of moving clinical trials from the traditional clinic setting to the participant’s immediate surroundings.
+The Trials@Home consortium explored the opportunities of moving clinical trials from the traditional clinic setting to the participant’s immediate surroundings.
 These so-called Decentralised Clinical Trials (DCTs) make use of new, digital innovations and enable participants to visit a clinical trial centre less frequently, if at all.

 What is Trials@Home?